Linklaters offers unparalleled multi-jurisdictional transactional, regulatory and advisory practices.

 The firm’s development in London has always been in direct response to the commercial needs of its clients - global corporations, financial institutions and governments.
 As the City of London has become increasingly important to these clients, the firm has expanded its full-service English-law capabilities to cater for their needs.
 Additionally Linklaters has over 40 U.S. lawyers, including 9 partners, based in London, and the firm continues to respond to the growing international needs of its clients by enhancing the cross-border aspects of its practices and integrating multi-practice teams from other Linklaters offices around the world.

 Linklaters combines a number of core practices, all of which are global leaders.
-In corporate/M&A, banking & finance and capital markets, project finance, commercial real estate, investment management, litigation and arbitration, TMT, IP and Tax, Linklaters’ lawyers have built a formidable track record of successful transactional, contentious and regulatory advice across the spectrum of industry sectors.
+In corporate/M&A, banking & finance and capital markets, energy & infrastructure, commercial real estate, investment management, litigation and arbitration, TMT, IP and Tax, Linklaters’ lawyers have built a formidable track record of successful transactional, contentious and regulatory advice across the spectrum of industry sectors.
 Many of the most significant and complex transactions with a UK element in recent years have featured advice from integrated teams of Linklaters experts.

 - BP on its US$9bn joint venture with Reliance – the largest investment of capital into India on a single deal